sakshamdhiman/Motion_Detection_in_Python/README.md

 ### Running the project -
 - Download the files, install the libraries(cv2,bokeh,pandas) and execute plotting.py.
 - 3 windows should open (Normal,Delta,Threshold).
-- These will capture the motion in front of the web cam
+- These will capture the motion in front of the web cam.
 - To exit press the key "Q".
 - A graph should appear in the browser with start and end time of motion detection.